Germany: AfD adds to string of successes in Brandenburg – DW – 09/24/2024

 This gives her party "claim to government participation," she said, meaning the AfD deserves a place in a national governing coalition.

-In early September, for the first time in a state election in Germany, the AfD garnered the most votes of any party in the eastern state of Thuringia.
+In the Thuringia state election early September, the AfD garnered the most votes of any party, the first time it had come out on top in a state election since the party's founding in 2013.
 They also did extremely well in the Saxony state election, but in both cases all other parties have ruled out forming a coalition with the far-right.

 This article was originally written in German.